davidmutinda/Access-controlled-contactless-liquid-dispenser/README.md

 The access-controlled contactless liquid dispenser prevents the spread of covid-19 by providing a system that dispenses liquids e.g. beverages, without contact.
 This dispenser only dispenses the beverages to bona fide members.
 Anyone that doesn’t possess valid identification is denied access to the beverages in the dispenser.
 This dispenser also increases efficiency by providing a system that dispenses a specified amount to users and also limits the number of times the users can dispense in a day.
 The amount dispensed and the number of times a user can use it in a day depends on the user's membership i.e. regular or premium.

 ## SYSTEM COMPONENTS ##
-The table below shows the main components that make up the system.
+The table below shows the main hardware components making up the system.

 Component     | Image
 ------------- | -------------